cosmos/cosmos-sdk/docs/ibc/overview.md

 Once the acknowledgement has been written by the receiving chain, a relayer will relay the acknowledgement back to the original sender module which will then execute application-specific acknowledgment logic using the contents of the acknowledgement.
 This may involve rolling back packet-send changes in the case of a failed acknowledgement (refunding senders).

+Once an acknowledgement is received successfully on the original sender the chain, the IBC module deletes the corresponding packet commitment as it is no longer needed.

 ## Further Readings and Specs

 If you want to learn more about IBC, check the following specifications: